-Although large summer camp activities like capture the flag may be out of the question this summer, there are still ways to get active at home.
+Although large summer camp activities like capture the flag may be out of the question with an at-home summer camp, there are still ways to get active at home.
 Here are a few outdoor games that are just as fun without a big camp crowd:

 - Create a four square tournament.
 There are endless ways to play four square!
 All you need is chalk, a bouncy ball and a few players.
 The game can even be adjusted for all ages

 - Toss water balloons.
 You only need two players (and clothes you don’t mind getting wet) for this game.
 Fill up water balloons of all sizes to test how many times you can toss them back and forth without getting soaked!

 - Get creative on your front sidewalk.
 Create a hopscotch challenge on your sidewalk and invite neighbors to try!